 She has no prefrontal cortex to reappraise a situation, so she goes to Brain State 5 really easily.
 Tonight Walt was recovering from an injection and a bit of stress overload from the week, and I was at Brain State 4 from a similar mix of situational stress and health issues.
 We were both really tired!

 Then Walt said, "Let's do Cycle Time!"
 Immediately, he launched into using this technique to express his emotions (which weren't calm).
 I listened, happy to be recovering from our individual stressed states.

 Tammy's brain state went from stress to joy

 When Tammy started to look away and express her desire to get away from all these emotions, Walt burst out laughing.
 That response is common when using the tools, and a function of his now-higher set point.

 As the brain's set point rises, even starting to use the tools can shut off the hypothalamus from activating the stress response.
 When we step through the portal from overthinking to using the emotional tools, the reward center can light up and activate surges of feel-good chemicals.
 It feels SO freeing and, at this moment, broke the tension and shifted the tone for the entire evening.

 The best part of couple's Brain Based Health is that there is a language to share.
-Stress is frightening, and confusing!
-We can reframe it logically into five brain states, use one of the corresponding tools to unleash the brain's natural drive for resiliency and well-being.
+Stress is frightening and confusing!
+We can reframe it logically into five brain states and use one of the corresponding tools to unleash the brain's natural drive for resiliency and well-being.